 Brian is a Financial Analyst at the Ann & Robert H. Lurie Children’s Hospital of Chicago Foundation.
 He manages the financial framework around philanthropic funding of pediatric medical research initiatives.
 Prior to Lurie Children’s, Brian worked at PwC, performing financial statement audits of insurance and financial service companies.

 Brian is originally from the Philadelphia area, graduated from the University of Pittsburgh, and is a licensed CPA in the State of Illinois.
 Since moving to Chicago in 2013, he has become active in advocating for legislative transparency and social justice in city and state politics.
-Brian is a year-round cyclist, loyal supporter of the Philadelphia Phillies and Flyers, and frequenter of live music shows across this fine city.
+Brian is a year-round cyclist, loyal supporter of the Philadelphia Phillies, and frequenter of live music shows across this fine city.

 Jaclyn Carmichael email@example.com